meccaLeccaHi/meccaLeccaHi.github.io/_posts/2019-02-25-testing-normalcy.md

 >- p <= alpha: reject H0, not normal.
 >- p > alpha: fail to reject H0, normal.

-To state that another way- We want larger p-value to confirm that our sample was likely drawn from a Gaussian distribution.
+To state that another way- *Larger p-value suggest that our sample was likely drawn from a Gaussian distribution.*

 ```python